kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - Deal with the Gamorrean Ambush
 - Save Teleport into Eastern Dune Sea
 - Kill Komad and the Krayt Dragon
-- Find the Star Map and Bastila's Father's holocron
+- Find the Star Map and Bastila's father's holocron
 - Trigger the GenoHaradan bounty quests
 - Order Sasha off your ship
 - Finish Jolee's and Carth's backstories